 Contact a DUI Defense Attorney

-If you have been charged with a DUI offense, it is vital to contact a DUI defense attorney as soon as possible.
+If you have been charged with a DUI, it is vital to contact a Prince George's County DUI defense attorney as soon as possible.
 A driver only has 15 days to schedule an administrative hearing after the notice of a license suspension or revocation.
 A DUI offense can have multiple penalties aside from license suspension.
-Our DUI defense attorneys can help you receive a hardship driver’s license and can assist you with any other charges.
+Our DUI defense attorneys can help you receive a hardship driver’s license to help you live your life while you await trial, as well as defending your future from the charges.

 We are available 24/7, so call our offices today to get started: (301) 842-8584!